Albert Pierrepoint: As lead executioner, 1940–1956

 In October 1941 Pierrepoint undertook his first execution as lead executioner when he hanged the gangland killer Antonio "Babe" Mancini.
 He followed the routine as established by Home Office guidelines, and as followed by his predecessors.
-He and his assistant arrived the day before the execution, where he was told the height and weight of the prisoner; he viewed the condemned man through the "Judas hole" in the door to judge his build.
-Pierrepoint then went to the execution room—normally next to the condemned cell—where he tested the equipment using a sack that weighed about the same as the prisoner; he calculated the length of the drop using the Home Office Table of Drops, making allowances for the man's physique, if necessary.
-(Note: If the drop was too short, the condemned man was liable to be strangled to death; too long and there was a risk of decapitation.
+He and his assistant arrived the day before the execution, where he was told the height and weight of the prisoner; he viewed the condemned through the "Judas hole" in the door to judge their build.
+Pierrepoint then went to the execution room—normally next to the condemned cell—where he tested the equipment using a sack that weighed about the same as the prisoner; he calculated the length of the drop using the Home Office Table of Drops, making allowances for the person's physique, if necessary.
+(Note: If the drop was too short, the condemned was liable to be strangled to death; too long and there was a risk of decapitation.
 If the drop was calculated correctly, the prisoner's neck should be broken, resulting in a quick death.)
 He left the weighted sack hanging on the rope to ensure the rope was stretched and it would be re-adjusted in the morning if necessary.

 X-ray of the cervical spine with a hangman's fracture.
 Left without annotation, right with.
 The C2 (red outline) is moved forward with respect to C3 (blue outline).

 On the day of the execution, the practice was for Pierrepoint, his assistant and two prison officers to enter the condemned man's cell at 8:00 am.
 Pierrepoint secured the man's arms behind his back with a leather strap, and all five walked through a second door, which led to the execution chamber.
-The prisoner was walked to a marked spot on the trapdoor whereupon Pierrepoint placed a white hood over the prisoner's head and a noose around his neck.
+The prisoner was walked to a marked spot on the trapdoor, whereupon Pierrepoint placed a white hood over the prisoner's head and a noose around his neck.
 The metal eye through which the rope was looped was placed under the left jawbone which, when the prisoner dropped, forced the head back and broke the spine.
 Pierrepoint pushed a large lever, releasing the trapdoor.
 From entering the condemned man's cell to opening the trapdoor took him a maximum of 12 seconds.
 The neck was broken in almost exactly the same position in each hanging—the hangman's fracture.